dsccommunity/SqlServerDsc/source/DSCResources/DSC_SqlAgentOperator/README.md

 # Description

 The `SqlAgentOperator` DSC resource is used to add/remove SQL Agent Operators.
-You can also update the operators email address.
+The resource can also update the operators email address.

 ## Requirements